 How to Write a Congratulations Email

-In your subject line, you should put; “Congratulations” or “Thank You”, to make sure the recipient knows the content of the message, and insure the server delivers it to the appropriate file.
-Messages with blank subject lines often end up in the Junk file.
+Include “Congratulations” or “Thank You” in your subject line to make sure the recipient knows the content of the message and ensure the server delivers it to the appropriate file.
+Messages with blank subject lines often end up in a junk folder.

 What to Include in a Congratulations Email